-The objective of the course is to train students in the practical skills and techniques of translation from English into Swahili and vice versa.
+The objective of the module is to train students in the practical skills and techniques of translation from English into Swahili and vice versa.

-By the end of the course students should be able to demonstrate . . .
+By the end of the module students should be able to demonstrate . . .

 - an understanding of a variety of approaches, methods, history of translation, and the place of linguistics in translation